 - Disposable gloves for cleaning and emergency situations will be available as needed

 - Whole school cleaning will be done every day after school by our outsourced cleaning company by following all government guidelines for cleaning schools

-Live streaming will be available for all students who are not able to return to campus.
-Students will be provided with a schedule containing links for all of their classes.
+Live streaming will be available for all students in Grades 3-12 who are not able to return to campus due to health issues or an inability to return to Greece.
+In such cases, students will be provided with a schedule containing links for their classes.

 No, students need either to be on a bus at 3:10 or leave school with parents.
 There is no bus after that time and no one can stay in school after 3:15

 Yes, students must bring their own snack, food and water each day.
 The canteen and catering are not permitted to operate.
 We also advise students not to share their food.
 Please note that the use of microwaves is not permitted.